What is a home equity line of credit?

 What’s a fixed-interest-rate option?

 Some lenders, including Bank of America, allow borrowers to convert a portion of the outstanding variable-rate balance on a HELOC to a fixed rate.
 Payments are predictable and stable, and this option can protect you from rising interest rates.
 Fixed interest rates on a HELOC are typically higher than variable HELOC rates.
-Learn more about Bank of America’s Fixed-Rate Loan Option.
+Learn more about fixed-rate loan options from Bank of America.

 Credit and collateral are subject to approval.
 Terms and conditions apply.
 This is not a commitment to lend.
 Programs, rates, terms and conditions are subject to change without notice.